AnyChart/docs.anychart.com/Maps/Choropleth_Map.md

 <br>
 In the data above we haven't defined the value for some regions, but those regions themselves are defined.
-If we remove the lines with the regions we don't have information about, they will become of default background color, so it's better to set the stroke for them:
+If we remove the lines with the regions we don't have information about, they will become of default color for undefined regions, so it's better to set the fill for them:
 ```
 var dataSet = anychart.data.set([
                 {'id': 'AU.WA', 'value': 300},  // Western Australia